 Maven

 Apache Maven started the Central Repository by publishing all its components and required dependencies into the Central Repository - back then known as Maven Central.
-Maven is pre-configured to connect to the Central Repository and download everything it needs including your project dependencies from the Central Repository.
+Maven is pre-configured to connect to and download everything it needs including your project dependencies from the Central Repository.

-We recommend to use stable versions of Maven 3 since other versions of Apache Maven including all versions of Maven 2 and Maven 1 have reached their end of life and are no longer supported by the project maintainers.
-There are known issues regarding signing components and other aspects with a number of older Maven releases.
+We recommend using stable versions of Maven 3 since all previous versions of Apache Maven have reached their end of life and are no longer supported by the project maintainers.
+There are known issues regarding signing components with a number of older Maven releases.

 A Maven build configuration can be set up to fulfill all the requirements in various ways and we will discuss all applicable details below.